garrandall/popular-music-data/tracks/it-s-not-my-time-3-doors-down.md

 There's a fear in me, it’s not showing
 This could be the end of me
 And everything I know
-Ooh, but I won’t go
+Oh but I won’t go

 I look ahead to all the plans that we made